vulcainjs/vulcainjs.github.io/docs/reference/index.md

 The first concept to understand how **vulcain** works is ```handler``` which define service endpoint.
 There is three kind of handler:

 - **Query** handler can not manipulate data and has no side effect, it just returns data.
-- **Action** handler can modify data and can be asynchrone.
-Every action raises an event when it completes.
+- **Action** handler can modify data and can be asynchronous.
+Every action raises an event once it completes.
 - **Event** handler subscribes to event.
 Event can be filtered by domain, action, schema and any more.

 #### Command